FENECON Industrial XL Operating Instructions

 Injuries to the body or limbs caused by sharp and pointed edges on parts of the system.

-• Always wear suitable protective equipment (cut-resistant protective gloves, protective footwear, protective eyewear) when working on the machine/electrical energy storage!
+• Always wear suitable protective equipment when working on the system (cut-resistant protective gloves, protective footwear, protective eyewear)!

-• The power supply to the system is interrupted and secured against being switched on again.
+Before dismantling, disconnect the power supply to the system and secure it against being switched on again.

 14.3.
 Disposal

-• Please also observe the information in the individual operating instructions for the respective components.
+• For disposal, please also observe the information in the individual operating instructions for the respective components.

-• If in doubt about the disposal method, contact the manufacturer or the local waste disposal company/authorities.
+• If in doubt about the disposal method, contact the manufacturer or the local waste disposal company.

 After proper disassembly, the dismantled individual parts must be recycled: